11 Times Donald Trump Looked Like He Was Done For

 Some politicians seem to have nine lives, constantly evading scandal and overcoming the odds.
 But this past year, now-President-elect Donald Trump may have had more than that.

-Many things he did would have been the death knell for any other candidate's political hopes — mocking a disabled reporter, bragging about groping, disparaging a Gold Star family and even boasting of the size of his "manhood" during a national debate.
+Many things he did would have been the death knell for any other candidate's political hopes — mocking a disabled reporter, bragging about groping, disparaging a Gold Star family and even boasting about his manhood during a national debate.

-But every time political pundits and reporters thought Trump was done for, he seemed to rise, like a phoenix from the ashes.
-And on Election Night, his unlikely win proved he may well have been the ultimate Teflon Don candidate.
+But every time political pundits and reporters thought Trump was done for, he seemed to rise like a phoenix from the ashes.
+And on Election Night, his unlikely win proved he may well have been the ultimate Teflon candidate.

 Some of his improbable actions were overlooked by voters who simply couldn't stomach voting for Democratic nominee Hillary Clinton.
-And despite winning the popular vote by nearly 3 million, her campaign's lack of a prominent economic message and a focus on Rust Belt states meant Trump would capture the Electoral College and the presidency.
+And despite winning the popular vote by nearly 3 million, her lack of a prominent economic message and lack of focus on Rust Belt states led to losing the Electoral College and the presidency to Trump.

 The billionaire real-estate mogul and reality TV star managed to craft a populist appeal that helped him around these 11 times he seemed to be done for: